 Quercetin is best taken with vitamin C and bio-flavonoids.
 Even vitamin C exhibits antihistamine effect.
 Experts recommend mixing quercetin with bromelain, an enzyme found in fruit juices.
 Mucolytic properties in bromelain help to reduce nasal swelling, thinning mucus and enhance the absorption of quercetin.
 (2)

-With natural dietary source, you can take supplements to after consulting physician.
+With natural dietary source, you can take supplements after consulting physician.
 Adults are recommended to take 250 mg to 600 mg of quercetin supplement each day.
 Increasing the dosage may turn this supplement toxic to kidneys.